 Unlike economic damages, pain and suffering is intangible.
 This means there is often a lack of hard evidence to support a pain and suffering claim.
 You might not have any medical records or bills proving that the accident gave you emotional trauma.
 If you can, see a psychologist or psychiatrist for an evaluation so that you have medical evidence of your pain and suffering.

 Keep an injury journal documenting how you feel, as well.
 Testimony from your friends and family members about how the accident impacted you can also help prove your intangible losses.
-A West Chester, PA personal injury attorney can assist you with proving pain and suffering, as well as negotiating with an insurance company for maximum financial compensation.
+An attorney can assist you with proving pain and suffering, as well as negotiating with an insurance company for maximum financial compensation.